aclark4life/plock/README.rst

     [buildout]
     extends = release.cfg

-``release.cfg`` extends several other configuration files in the current working directory.
+``release.cfg`` extends several other configuration files located in the current working directory (created by the installer).

 Add-ons
 ~~~~~~~